JBeechert/cds-visualization/README.md

 The Jupyter notebook "cds-vis.ipynb" is designed to help users explore the CDS and understand how the scattering angles map to this useful data space.
 Users can interact with figures via ```matplotlib``` and ```plotly``` by changing scattering angles.
 The ```plotly``` figure can be opened in a new browser tab with ```dash``` and be saved as an HTML file for later use.
 The ```plotly``` figure depends on scattering angles stored in a ```pandas``` database, which is generated in the notebook.

-The notebook also executes checks of the function which calculate scatter points and the Compton scattering angle with ```pytest```.
+The notebook also executes checks of the functions which calculate scatter point locations and the Compton scattering angle with ```pytest```.

 Future revisions of this notebook will include visualizations of the response matrix of the Compton Spectrometer and Imager (COSI).
 This is important for understanding how Compton imaging works.
 For now, an explanation of imaging procedures is provided in words.